 There's a ton of value to organizations preparing like this, using fake disasters to learn how to respond better to real disasters.

-This exercise was followed by Top Off 3, which took place in 2005 and expanded to fully include exercises being run by the Canadian and UK governments in In collaboration.
+This exercise was followed by Top Off 3, which took place in 2005 and expanded to fully include exercises being run by the Canadian and UK governments in collaboration.

 In that scenario, they came up with 15 scary terrorist ideas and chose three to simulate.

-This was followed by Top Off 4 in 2010, and as of yet, this series of scenario planning exercises has not resulted in martial law.
+And as of yet, this series of scenario planning exercises has not resulted in martial law.

-You would think that if Alex's whole thing about how the globalists used these exercises to launch their evil plans or something had any merit, one of these would have resulted in something more nefarious than government employees learning things.
+You would think that if Alex's whole thing about how the globalists use these exercises to launch their evil plans or something had any merit, one of these would have resulted in something more nefarious than government employees learning things.

-Giant national role-playing game where we just play the exact same thing, but we're people inside of the simulations, and we have to act like we're all dying.
+I kind of want to see if we can orchestrate like a giant national role-playing game where we just play the exact same thing, but we're people inside of the simulations, and we have to act like we're all dying.

 One thing that I found that I actually kind of took a little bit of issue with was that prior to this, there was an exercise, the original top-off exercise.